jamescherti/kirigami.el/README.md

 ![License](https://img.shields.io/github/license/jamescherti/kirigami.el)
 ![](https://raw.githubusercontent.com/jamescherti/kirigami.el/main/.images/made-for-gnu-emacs.svg)

+(NOTE: If tired of bugs in built-in Emacs packages such as outline, the Kirigami package corrects them.)

 The **kirigami** package offers a unified interface for text folding across a diverse set of major and minor modes in Emacs, including `outline-mode`, `outline-minor-mode`, `outline-indent-mode`, `org-mode`, `markdown-mode`, `vdiff-mode`, `vdiff-3way-mode`, `hs-minor-mode`, `hide-ifdef-mode`, and `origami-mode`.

 With Kirigami, folding key bindings only need to be configured **once**.
 After that, the same keys work consistently across all supported major and minor modes, providing a unified and predictable folding experience.
 The available commands include: